maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module05.md

 </figure>

 We then tested the clearance using Neil's design.
-Once printed, we had to remove the support with pliers and bit of hand-work, not easy but it worked !
+Once printed, we had to remove the support with pliers and a bit of handwork, not easy but it worked!

 <figure> <center>
   <img src="./../../img/mod05/clearance1.jpg" alt="prusa Height" width="80%" />